V o c a l S t u d i o

 In 2017 Dr. Leontis traveled to Bali, Indonesia to complete the YogaWorks 200 hour yoga teacher training certification.
 During this vinyasa yoga-based training she studied anatomy, asana (yoga postures), pranayama (breathing techniques), and yoga philosophy, as well as restorative yoga.
 She is now exploring ways to incorporate yogic concepts of alignment, breath, and philosophy into teaching voice and is offering Yoga For Singers Classes and Workshops.
 She has presented workshops at the Boston Conservatory, Texas A & M Kingsville, the University of Texas Rio Grande Valley, Keene State College, the Boston University Tanglewood Institute, the New School of Music, and Greensboro College.

-Dr. Leontis is excited to join the faculty of Keene State College in fall 2019.
+Dr. Leontis joined the voice faculties of Keene State College and Castleton University in fall 2019.

 "Evan is a wonderful voice teacher.
 Her friendly demeanor, low-pressure guidance, and genuine interest in my academic and personal pursuits put me at ease from my first lesson with her.
 Don't be fooled, however- she has high standards and expectations for her students, which challenged me and sparked important growth.
 I felt comfortable and open while working with her, which encouraged me to try new techniques and explore the potential of my vocal range.
 Evan is not only a gifted teacher, but a true friend.
 I would recommend her vocal teaching to anyone!" -Summer Drum, UNC Greensboro voice student